-Accordingly, the Board believes that the request for an additional 6 million shares for the 2019 Plan is reasonable and prudent to allow us to replenish our share usage from previous fiscal years, to continue our current granting practices in the future, and to be able to respond to growth (both organic and inorganic), market competition, and potential stock price fluctuations.
+Accordingly, the Board believes that the request for and additional 12 million shares in the 2019 Plan is reasonable and prudent to allow us to replenish our share usage from previous fiscal years, to continue our current granting practices in the future and to be able to respond to growth (both organic and inorganic), market competition and potential stock price fluctuations.

-The closing market price of our common stock on January 27, 2021 was \$460.00.
+The closing market price of our common stock on January 27, 2022 was \$370.71.